 Recently, I referred to videogames as “braille”, with their own “alphabet and glossolalia.”
 This to illustrate why people alien to the medium ought to put their insouciance to a field test, and also to communicate the notion of the videogame as more than micro reflex and mental exercise.
-An incredibly complicated, oft confused, but constantly and escalatingly evolving art form.
+An incredibly complicated, oft confused, but always escalating art form.

 We’re long past films as a comparison, whether we’ve accepted it hardly a relevant footnote in lieu of there possibly not being any to make.
 We can emphasize, surely, with our prior temptations here, even if we acknowledge them misguided; though we must, I think, finally cease looking outward.
 Because games both belie and beget comparison—metaphor especially.
 None quite fit, so we set the star in the space of the circle and ignore the gaps.
 Or we break the star, and gain the circle by subtraction, but in doing so lose the characterizing points.

 Though The Last Guardian has company in Final Fantasy XV, Beyond Good & Evil 2 and other abyssal development stories, the wait for Ueda’s third in particular has been like the wait in line for Space Mountain: it seems to go on forever, most of it is spent outside in heartless rays, all the while a steady drum of dreamlike thirst for every rumoured shade or breeze compels your winding shuffle forward.
 At some point you’re siphoned indoors, you can’t see the ride itself, but hear the faint clicks of the safety bars lower to some lucky, smiling fools’ waists, the sharp intake of breath before takeoff, a teaspoon of laughter and surprise, maybe regret.
 You’ve already waited so long; at this point you’ll just be happy to be seated, off your marshmallowed feet.